Front Yard Landscaping Ideas to Boost Your Home's Curb Appeal

 Test Garden Tip: In place of hard-to-please plants, garden ornaments like this graceful statue fill in gaps in a landscape and add visual interest.

 Video: Front Yard Design Tips

-See five secrets to a gorgeous front yard landscape, as well as inspiration for your front yard landscaping project.
+Hardscaping and plant choices are equally as important when it comes to front yard design.
+See five secrets to a gorgeous landscape, as well as inspiration for your front yard landscaping project.